Major Regulation Changes

 What to Expect

 The new regulations do not impact studies approved prior to the proposed implementation date of January 21, 2019.
-The UTEP IRB will only apply the new regulations to federally funded projects for existing and new studies, the IRB may choose to apply the new rules to minimize burden for investigators.
+The UTEP IRB will only apply the new regulations to federally funded projects for new studies, the IRB may choose to apply the new rules to minimize burden for investigators.

 For new studies, expect to see: